CLEVELAND – The Indians and Shin-Soo Choo look as though they will be parting ways before next season begins.

 Multiple reports broke Tuesday night that the Indians were negotiating a three-team trade with the Reds and Diamondbacks that would send Choo to Cincinnati for outfielder Drew Stubbs and minor league shortstop Didi Gregorious.

-Cleveland would then trade Gregorious, a coveted shortstop prospect, to Arizona in exchange for pitchers Trevor Bauer and Tyler Skaggs.
+Cleveland would then trade Gregorious, a coveted shortstop prospect, and most likely others to Arizona in exchange for pitchers Trevor Bauer and Tyler Skaggs.